Sanglorian/orcus/Orcus Advanced Options - current.md

 The dirigible is a form of hot air ship.

 **Careen:** Just after its driver's place in the initiative count, the dirigible drops 1d6 squares.
-It then moves 18 squares, in the direction the wind is blowing.
+It then moves a number of squares, in the direction the wind is blowing, based on the current wind strength: light wind 6 squares, strong wind 12 squares and a storm 18 squares.

 ### Elemental Carriage